How Do You Trade Online Index

 For our sell trade we open a real time market trade & give it time to develop so as to make profit.

-This sell trade has been opened because our sell trading signals have been met; these are both moving averages are moving downwards & the RSI has confirmed this sell signal because it is below the 50 center-line mark showing that the market trend is downward.
+This sell trade has been opened because our sell signals have been met; these are both moving averages are moving downwards & the RSI has confirmed this sell signal because it is below the 50 center-line mark showing the trend is downward.

 Saving a System - About Templates

-To do this you'll use the " Save Template " option on your indices platform as is shown and illustrated below:
+To do this you'll use the " Save Template " option on your indices platform as is shown & illustrated and shown below:

 From the above template button you as a stock indices trader can save as many systems as possible & use the same shortcut on your platform to load these trading systems on other charts that you open using the " Load Template " button.